Updated: Jan 27

 I've been using Goodreads for years to keep track of the books I've read and want to read, and get ideas from what my friends are reading.
-I thought I know everything about the site, but yesterday discovered something new.
+I thought I knew everything about the site, but yesterday discovered something new.
 Did you know you can add your local library to Goodreads to let you instantly see if they have the book you want to read?
 Here's a step-by-step guide on how to edit your book links to customize what places you see in the GET A COPY section under the description of each book.
 You can also use this guide to add your favorite independent bookstore, if their search engine is compatible.

 1. Open the Goodreads website, click on your profile picture in the upper right corner, and select Account Settings from the drop down menu.